-Finally, IMDA will authorize third party assessment bodies (ABs) to carry out the assessment of application organizations and requires those ABs to be impartial and independent in processing PRP certifications.
-First, IMDA will require all authorized ABs working on PRP certifications to be accredited with International Standard ISO/IEC 17021-1 (Conformity Assessment - Requirements for bodies providing audit and certification of management systems), which requires that they provide certification services in an impartial manner.
-Further, any authorized AB will be contractually bound to maintain impartiality and independence as a PRP certification body, including that it shall:
+Finally, IMDA will authorize third party assessment bodies (ABs) to carry out the assessment of application organizations and requires those ABs to be impartial and independent in processing CBPR and PRP certifications.
+First, IMDA will require all authorized ABs working on CBPR and PRP certifications to be accredited with International Standard ISO/IEC 17021-1 (Conformity Assessment - Requirements for bodies providing audit and certification of management systems), which requires that they provide certification services in an impartial manner.
+Further, any authorized AB will be contractually bound to maintain impartiality and independence as a CBPR and/or PRP assessment body, including that it shall: